ZuBB/portage3/issues.md

     + data deduplication
         - find a way do not make dups in ipackage_content.item
         - find a way to reuse license_spec records
-        - find a way to reuse/inherit profile's package.mask data
+        - find a way to reuse/inherit profile`s package.mask data
         - check what homepages are similar and report? them to devs
         - check what descriptions are similar and report? them to devs
     + check if using WAL accees mode will give some perf?